English - Intent Statement

 While we continue to teach the skills of reading in class through VIPERS, the AR books chosen by your child will provide them with the opportunity to apply the knowledge and skills they have developed.
 Pupils using AR are encouraged to progress at their own pace and they have personalised targets based on their reading ability.
 The aim of AR is for all children is to develop their comprehension skills but mostly we want the children to develop a love of reading.

 Our intent is for all children to enjoy writing and view themselves as confident and successful writers.
 All children from Foundation Stage to Year 6 are provided with many opportunities to develop and apply their writing skills across the curriculum.
 Writing is taught through a range of engaging stimuli including books, artefacts, video clips, visitors or real-life experiences.
 We want our writing lessons to be designed so that they are ambitious for all our children and ensure that our disadvantaged pupils have access to the same opportunities.

-At Wren Park we intend to provide all children with the basic skills which will ignite their enthusiasm to enable them to be successful writers.
+At Wren Park we intend to provide all children with the basic skills which will ignite their enthusiasm to enable them to be successful writers, starting with the teaching of phonics in EYFS.
 The writing process is to be modelled regularly so that pupils see the adults as writers.
 Teachers will expose children to a wide range of high-quality genres and texts, allowing them to analyse language, text structures and key features.
 Shared writing opportunities help to build children’s confidence and generate ideas collaboratively.

 We aim to provide children with opportunities to develop their vocabulary skills to enable children to bring their writing to life.
 Writing is an excellent opportunity to allow children to express themselves.
 We celebrate and encourage children to use their imagination and put their personality into their writing.